Missile systems "Topol" and "Topol-m". Topol m photo video of strategic missile forces Topol m characteristics destruction radius

 21-39 Moscow time

 Kapustin Yar successful launch Launch of the Topol-E missile to test advanced combat equipment.
-The launch was made at the Sary-Shagan test site.
-"The objectives of this launch were to confirm the stability of the main flight performance characteristics of missiles of this class during the period of extended service life, to develop measuring instruments of various types of measuring systems in the interests of the Armed Forces of the Russian Federation, another test combat equipment of intercontinental ballistic missiles" ().
+The launch took place at the Sary-Shagan test site.
+“The goals of this launch were to confirm the stability of the main flight characteristics of missiles of this class during extended service life, to test measuring instruments of various types of measuring systems in the interests of the Armed Forces of the Russian Federation, and to conduct another test combat equipment for intercontinental ballistic missiles" ().

 104

-19.10.2012 Plesetsk successful launch Combat training launch at the Kura range (Kamchatka).
-"The goals of this launch were to confirm the stability of the main flight performance of missiles of this class during the period of operation extended to 24 years and to assess the possibility of extending the operation by 25 years" ().
+19.10.2012 Plesetsk successful launch Combat training launch at the Kura training ground (Kamchatka).
+“The goals of this launch were to confirm the stability of the main flight characteristics of missiles of this class during the period of operation extended to 24 years and to assess the possibility of extending the service life by 25 years” ().

 105